 The school will not agree to a child going on holiday in term time.
 Legislative guidelines issued by the Department for Education in November 2006 state that ‘Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances”.
 All requests for leave due to exceptional circumstances (which must be supported by documentation) should be made to the Headteacher, via letter or email.
 Leave should not be booked in advance of authorisation.

 Any term time leave without approval is likely to be issued with a penalty notice.
 The fine is £60 if paid within 21 days of issue of the Penalty Notice, increasing to £120 if paid after this date, but within 28 days of issue.
 A penalty notice is issued to each parent in respect of each child not attending school.

 Routine medical or dental appointments should be made outside school hours or in the holidays.
 If appointments during school are unavoidable, the school should be notified in advance and the absence should only be for the duration of the appointment and your child should attend for the rest of the day.
 An appointment card or letter to support your child’s absence will be required.

 It is also important that children arrive at school on time every day and ready to learn.
 Registration is at 8:45 am and children who arrive after this time will receive a late mark.
 Children who are not in school by 9:10am will receive an unauthorised mark for that session.
 Please inform the class teacher (via the school office) in advance if your child will be arriving later because of a medical appointment.
-The Trust Attendance Officer will be informed if children are persistently late or continually absent without good reason.
+The Local Authority will be informed if children are persistently late or continually absent without good reason.